 (1) A licensee shall immediately notify the Department of any change in the information the licensee had submitted with the most recent application.

-(2) A licensee shall forward to the Department a copy of any report or citation of a violation of any applicable building codes, sanitary codes, fire safety codes, or other regulations affecting the health, safety, or welfare of residents within 7 days of receipt of the report or citation.F.
-License—Sale, Assignment, or Other Transfer.
+(2) A licensee shall forward to the Department a copy of any report or citation of a violation of any applicable building codes, sanitary codes, fire safety codes, or other regulations affecting the health, safety, or welfare of residents within 7 calendar days of receipt of the report or citation.

+(a) A licensee’s failure to notify the Department of the requirement in E(2) may result in the imposition of a sanction.

+F. License—Sale, Assignment, or Other Transfer.

 (1) A license is valid only in the name of the licensee to whom it is issued, and is not subject to sale, assignment, or other transfer.